epfl-ada/ada-2021-project-frankezi/README.md

 * *all:* Bonus (Quotebank issue reporting)

 ## Questions for TAs
-* Some quotes have muliple qids referencing the same name, how to be sure wich speaker to choose?
 * Pertinance of our analysis?
 * Difficulty to categorise jobs
 * Do we need to use a hand written matrix to put weight on positive and negative sentiments?
 Otherwse we loose some importants factors